betagouv/aides-jeunes/README.md

 npm start
 ```

-or if you want to use grunt (with livereload), you can start it with :
+Or, if you want to have live reload on file changes, you can start it with:

 ```sh
 grunt serve